Cubs vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- In seven games over the last 10 matchups when favored by bookmakers, the Cubs have a record of 4-3.
+- The Cubs have played as the underdog in three of their past 10 games and have gone 2-1 in those contests.

-- When it comes to hitting the over, the Cubs and their opponents are 4-6-0 in their last 10 games with a total.
+- When it comes to the total, the Cubs and their foes are 5-5-0 in their previous 10 contests.

 Explore More About This Game